nsingla/blocktime/readme.md

 * displays btc price(in USD) and block number
 * displays hashrate and next halving date(approximation with 10min. per block)
 * hourly chime between 8am and 11p
-* toggle switch to play music files (picks random files from music_list folder)
+* toggle switch to play music files (plays in shuffle loop mode from music_list folder)

 ### installation and settings